Pimm/mapsort/readme.md

 The only drawback is that `parseFloat` is called twice every time our compare function is used, resulting in 6 `parseFloat` calls in this example (4 if the original order were optimal).

 A dozen of `parseFloat` calls is fine.
 However, next time we might be sorting names. _Lucia Ávila_ would like to appear amidst the other **A**s, and we have to correctly handle [diacritics](https://en.wikipedia.org/wiki/Diacritic). _Amelie de Wit_ would like to appear amidst the other **W**s, and we have to detect [tussenvoegsels](https://en.wikipedia.org/wiki/Tussenvoegsel).
+And the number of calls to the compare function grows loglinearly with the number of names.
 As our preprocessing becomes more expensive and our arrays become longer, this could produce perceivable hiccups.

 `mapsort` reduces the number of times an element has to be preprocessed to 1:
 ```javascript